froand/MicrosoftMicroHacks/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-3/solution.md

 ![image](./img/22.png)

-## Task 3: Run a production failover from Germany West Central to Sweden Central and failback again from Sweden to Germany region (Source environment) and monitor the progress
+## Task 3: Run a production failover from France Central to Sweden Central and failback again from Sweden to France region (Source environment) and monitor the progress
-### Run the production failover for the web application from Germany West Central to Sweden Central
+### Run the production failover for the web application from France Central to Sweden Central
 ![image](./img/23.png)

 ![image](./img/24.png)